BladeRunnerJS/brjs-site/_posts/2014-09-02-using-angularjs-with-bladerunnerjs.md

 ## What this post covers

-Although we've done some work internally to ensure this is the case we need to:
+Although we've done some work internally to ensure AngularJS can be used within a BRJS app we need to do more.
+We need to:

 1. Provide some examples of using BRJS with Angular
 * Make it easy to get started with BRJS and Angular